 WNYC's education reporters are teaming up with the Radio Rookies to explore the drop-out crisis, from inside one high school.
 And it is a crisis in pockets of New York City despite rising graduation rates overall.
-At West Brooklyn Community High School, anywhere between 45 percent and 65 percent of eligible students earn a diploma.
-We will bring the voices of the real experts: the West Brooklyn students, educators and counselors who every day are defining what it means to make up for lost time, and what it takes to stay on track to graduation.
+At West Brooklyn Community High School, anywhere between 45 percent and 65 percent of eligible students earn a diploma within six years.
+In this series, we will bring the voices of the real experts: the West Brooklyn students, educators and counselors who every day are defining what it means to make up for lost time, and what it takes to stay on track to graduation.

 The series is part of American Graduate, a public media initiative supported by the Corporation of Public Broadcasting.

 Wednesday, July 02, 2014

 Danielle Motindabeka has overcome incredible odds to succeed in the United States—she has learned English and made a home here.
 She tried very hard to graduate high school, and the last test she needed is one she's failed three times.

 Radio Rookies hosted a surprise "graduation" ceremony for 2014 high school graduate Danielle Motindabeka at WNYC.
 Current and past Radio Rookies from as far back as 2004 came to celebrate along with New York Public Radio staff.

 Radio Rookie Danielle Motindabeka reported this week that she was taking the US History Regents exam for the fourth and final time.
 It's the one thing standing in the way of her getting her high school diploma.
 Danielle went to find out her results.

 It was a battle to the end for Paula Dinh.
 After years of skipping class and other bad habits, followed by a big push to change her ways, Paula finds out if she finally earned a high school diploma.

 Danielle Motindabeka has overcome incredible odds to succeed in the United States - she has learned English, made a home here and is trying very hard to graduate high school.
 And the last test she needs is one she's failed three times already.